kamilazdybal/PCAfold/docs/user/data-analysis.rst

-This section includes functions for quantitative assessments of manifold dimensionality and for comparing manifold parameterizations according to scales of variation and uniqueness of dependent variable values.
+This section includes functions for quantitative assessments of manifold dimensionality and for comparing manifold parameterizations according to scales of variation and uniqueness of dependent variable values as introduced in :cite:`Armstrong2021`.

 ``compute_normalized_variance``
 ================================================